Chart Color Schemes

 Evanston features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 59.5% of all households, including 20.8% couples with children, 18.0% couples without children, and 19.7% single parent families.
-Non-family households account for the remaining 40.5%, with lone person households at 36.8% and group households comprising 3.8%.
-The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.5.
+Family households comprise 59.5% of all households, including 20.8% couples with children, 18.0% couples without children, and 19.7% single parent families.
+Non-family households constitute the remaining 40.5%, with lone person households at 36.8% and group households making up 3.8%.
+The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households